kyma-project/api-gateway/docs/user/tutorials/01-40-expose-workload/01-42-expose-workloads-multiple-namespaces.md

     </details>
   </div>

-## Expose and access your workloads in multiple Namespaces
+## Expose and Access Your Workloads in Multiple Namespaces

 1. Expose the HttpBin Services in their respective Namespaces by creating an APIRule custom resource (CR) in its own Namespace.
 Run: